ArcadeMode/TypeShim/README.md

 | `TypeShim_GeneratedDir`             | `TypeShim`  | Directory path (relative to `IntermediateOutputPath`) for generated `YourClass.Interop.g.cs` files.                                       | `TypeShim`                        |
 | `TypeShim_MSBuildMessagePriority`   | `Normal`    | MSBuild message priority.
 Set to High for debugging.                                                                                      | `Low`, `Normal`, `High`           |

+## Contributing

+TODO_CONTRIBUTING

+---

-> Got inspired or have ideas?
+> Got ideas, found a bug or want more features?
 Feel free to open a discussion or an issue!